-The most important aspect in the Michelin Guide Bangkok 2018 is that the 73 year old street food vendor Jay Fai in Maha Chai Road is awarded a star.
-I wrote in my 4 May article that it «would be a crime not to recognize (Raan) Jay Fai at 327 Maha Chai road a star«, and they did.
+here The most important aspect in the Michelin Guide Bangkok 2018 is that the 73 year old street food vendor Jay Fai in Maha Chai Road is awarded a star.
+I wrote in my 4 May article that it “would be a crime not to recognize (Raan) Jay Fai at 327 Maha Chai road a star“, and they did.
 The biggest surprise is that the Tourism Authority of Thailand (TAT) had a budget of 144 million bath to promote the Michelin Guide certification and they have ended up with a few stars to mostly western oriented restaurants and a few nods in the direction of street food venues.
 The first edition is a start, but not more than that.
 The guide still have a big job in front of them to be taken seriously on the street food scene.
 To make it even worse they have left out all the street stalls without a permanent address, despite that many of them has been in the exact same spot for decades.
 I presume the fight for banning street food hasn’t come to an end.
 And the main stream media is only reporting on the stars and recognition by the guide, keeping any critical questions for themselves.

 Watching her turning the two wok’s are true entertainment for anybody who want to brand themselves as a foodie.
 Her crab omelet and drunken noodles are famous and truly delicious plates.
 Her high prices has been a reason why it hasn’t been a problem to get a table there.
 That will of course change now, but she deserves every bit of positive attention the recognition will give her.
 With her standing behind the wok, i’m positive she want compromise the quality of what is brought to your table.